 Run a Virtual Business?
 Here’s How You Can Protect Yourself

 More and more Canadians are working from home these days.
 But not many virtual business owners know that their home insurance doesn’t cover a number of their business-related risks.
-To ensure you have the protection you need against cyber threats, equipment theft, or on-site accidents, you need home-based business insurance.
+To ensure you have the protection you need against cyber threats, equipment theft, or on-site accidents, you need home-based commercial insurance.
 Here we’ll go into further detail about how you can protect yourself when you run a virtual business from home.

 If you have employees, delivery personnel, or clients coming into your home for business purposes, you need coverage in case an accident happens.
 You may think that your home insurance would cover this, but very few policies do.
 This could leave you paying out of pocket for any medical bills and loss of wages if someone hurts themselves on your property.